Medidata Solutions: History

-The company was founded in June 1999 by Tarek Sherif, Glen de Vries and Ed Ikeguchi.
-In 1994, de Vries and Ikeguchi created OceanTek, a startup that developed Web applications for conducting clinical trials and was the precursor to Medidata.
-In 1999, they restarted the company as a new firm and, together with Sherif, formed Medidata, to provide online systems for designing and running clinical trials.
+In 1994, Glen de Vries and Ed Ikeguchi created OceanTek, a startup that developed Web applications for conducting clinical trials and was the precursor to Medidata.
+In 1999, along with Tarek Sherif, Glen de Vries and Ed Ikeguchi founded Medidata Solutions to provide online systems for designing and running clinical trials.
 In 2004, they completed a $10 million round of financing with Insight Venture Partners, and were later backed by investors including Milestone Venture Partners and Stonehenge Capital Fund.
-Ikeguchi left the company in 2008, and de Vries moved from chief technology officer to president, with Tarek as chief executive officer.
+Ikeguchi left the company in 2008.
+Medidata acquired Fast Track Systems (clinical trial planning software) in 2008.

 On January 26, 2009, Medidata filed to raise $86 million in an initial public offering (IPO).
 It made its IPO on the Nasdaq Stock Market on June 25, 2009, with its market capitalization at $313 million.
 It debuted on the Nasdaq at $18 per share.
-The company was ranked #11 on Fortune magazine's 2017 Fortune Future 50 list,#51 on the Fortune 100 Fastest Growing Companies list, and #59 on the Forbes list of Most Innovative Growth Companies, at a value of $3.3 billion as of May 2017.
-In 2018, Medidata was ranked #70 on Barron's 100 Most Sustainable Companies list.
+Medidata acquired Clinical Force (SaaS-based clinical trial management systems) in 2011, Patient Profiles (Clinical trial data quality improvement) in 2014, Intelemage (medical image sharing technology) in 2016, Chita (cloud-based content management system) and Mytrus (clinical trial technology) in 2017, and SHYFT Analytics (cloud data analytics) in 2018.
+In April 2019, Medidata launched Acorn AI, an AI-oriented solution based on its own trained data.

-In December 2019, Medidata was acquired by Dassault Systèmes.
+As of 2017, Medidata customers include 18 of the world's top 25 pharmaceutical companies, with clients such as Johnson & Johnson, AstraZeneca, Amgen, Cancer Research UK, GlaxoSmithKline, Novartis and Hoffmann-La Roche.

-Medidata now functions as a subsidiary.
+In December 2019, Medidata was acquired by Dassault Systèmes for $5.8 billion.
+Medidata acquired MC10 (digital biomarker technology) in 2020.